hyundotio/magicpad/readme.md

 npm start
 ```

+## Packages

+Software used:
+1. Node.js
+2. url and path packages
+3. Electron, Electron Context Menu, and Electron builder
+4. Font and design styling by IBM

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.